Emilee, could you please introduce yourself?

 My name is Emilee Ramirez.
 I grew up in San Marcos, got my B.A. in history from CSUSM in 2016 and my M.A. from CSUSM in 2019.
-My thesis, entitled "Subjugated Lands: Interment, Colonization, and Development on the Colorado River Indian Reservation, 1945-1960," receive the Dept. of History Outstanding Thesis Award.
-I taught HIST 131 in the History Department in 2019-20.
+My thesis, entitled "Subjugated Lands: Interment, Colonization, and Development on the Colorado River Indian Reservation, 1945-1960," receive the department's Outstanding Thesis Award.
+I taught HIST 131 in the History department in 2019-20.

 Why do you like studying history?

 History was not really my strong suit originally, but in high school I had a really great teacher that just made things click.
 I ended up choosing history as a major during my second year, and I realized I was really interested in anything history.
 The professors at CSUSM definitely made learning fun and I loved the challenges posed by deep historical analysis.
 I matured I realized the invaluable skills that come with studying history: inquiry, investigation, research, writing, argumentation (I always loved a good argument!).
 I am continuing to find new skills or ways to better my skills and apply history in a lot of what I do.
 For my undergrads, I always include a lesson on why studying history, and developing these skills, is vital to their future careers and to being good, informed citizens.

 What was it like to complete an M.A. here?
 What was your experience working with faculty